JonathanJustavino/quic-benchmark/README.md

 ![topology](./documentation/topology.png)

+### Network conditions

+For the comparison of each protocol, it is necessary to create the same network conditions during the testruns.
+To achieve this goal, we monitored the network workload with constantly using [ping](https://linux.die.net/man/8/ping) and calculating the mean and standard deviation of the ping response for each measurement.
+The ping statistics are saved in ping.json file and stored in the folder of the specific measurement.
+For example for the QUIC measurement ``2021-03-08 08-21-15.964770`` (== timestamp of the measurement) inside the folder ``samples_threshold5_dev2_delay0`` (read: underlying network threshold <= 5ms, standard deviation of ping <= 2ms, artificial network delay = 0ms) the ping-statistic is saved [here](./measurements/samples_threshold5_dev2_delay0/quic/remote/2021-03-08%2008-21-15.964770/ping.json).

+The network-conditions for each measurement:
+* **Underlying network RTT <= 5ms**: Measured with multiple pings and averaging the RTT-result of each ping.
+* **Standard deviation of ping <= 2ms:** The standard deviation of the underlying network RTT measured with multiple pings.

 ### Considerations regarding nodejs + QUIC

 The QUIC implementation of nodejs 15.0.6 is based on the QUIC IETF [draft-27](https://tools.ietf.org/html/draft-ietf-quic-transport-27).